Home of Kentucky Women's Basketball, Stunt, Volleyball and Gymnastics

 A spacious training room located in the Coliseum is utilized by the gymnastics team.
-Under the direction of Edward Jamiel, the Wildcats receive top treatment from the training staff.
+The Wildcats receive top treatment from the training staff.
 At least one trainer travels with the team to provide special care for the athletes.

 201 Avenue of Champions